-This is the list of the films that have been submitted in the Oscars race for Best International Feature Film.
+This is the list of the films that are available to voters in the Oscars race for Best International Feature Film.
 Each country is permitted to enter a single film, as selected by an Academy-approved international board.

 An asterisk indicates that TheWrap has seen the film.
-This list will be updated as additional films are submitted.
 Links to trailers are provided when those trailers are available.

 Director: Florenc Papas

 Albania has been submitting films to the Oscars since 1996 but has never been nominated or shortlisted.
 This year’s entry, “Open Door,” is a road movie in which two sisters journey to visit their traditionally-minded father in the mountains – and along the way, the pregnant but unmarried sister tries to persuade an old classmate to pose as her husband.
 It premiered at the 2019 Sarajevo Film Festival.

 Director: Paula Hernandez

 This family drama is set over a New Year’s holiday at a country home, where three generations of one family face a variety of tensions.
 Paula Hernandez has directed seven films, including 2011’s “One Love,” but this is her first time representing Argentina in the Oscar race.

 “Songs of Solomon”

 Director: Arman Nshanyan

 Biopics of national heroes are a popular genre among international Oscar submissions, and this one deals with composer and cleric Komitas Vardabet, who lived during the time of the Armenian Genocide.
 One of the producers of the film is Nick Vallelonga, who won an Oscar for adapting his father’s story into the film “Green Book.”